ShehanAT/Dictionary-App-Android/README.md

 # Flutter Calorie Tracker App

 ### Overview
-A simple Dictionary Application built using Kotlin, Gradle, and Android Studio
+A simple Dictionary Application built using Kotlin, Gradle, and Android Studio.

+It uses the [freeDictionaryAPI](https://github.com/meetDeveloper/freeDictionaryAPI) to obtain word definitions.

+It also allows for sharing word definitions via Facebook, allows for bookmarking words and allowing the user to view a search history of recent word searches.

 ## Screenshots